baltasarb/social-routing/README.md

 * Route characterization.

 This information is from a project proposal and as such is incomplete.
-More accurate information can be found [here](https://github.com/baltasarb/social-routing/wiki).
+More accurate information can be found in the [wiki](https://github.com/baltasarb/social-routing/wiki).

 ## Table of Contents
 * [Analysis](#analysis)